 In some ways this years trip took more organisation and was a little more daunting.
 Last year – he didn’t do much more then sleep and drink milk with the occasional smile.
 Whereas this year he can crawl and say ‘No’!!

-The week before the trip I thought we were in for a nightmare as the teething-gods were not being kind to us, a whole week of miserable, clingy baby who didn’t want to eat anything but as the day of the holiday arrived he woke up in his default happy mode – phew – holiday saved!!
+The week before the trip I thought we were in for a nightmare as the teething-gods were not being kind to us.
+A whole week of miserable, clingy baby who didn’t want to eat anything.
+But as the day of the holiday arrived he woke up in his default happy mode – phew – holiday saved!!

 The fourth day we skied at San Pallegrino, and did my nemesis slope!
 A blue (yes a blue, what’s so difficult about that right!) that when I first did it on my third ever day of snowboarding it took me and a friend 4 hours to get round!
 Haven’t been back since!
 Well it didn’t quite take that long this time and it is very scenic but also very flat and sometimes uphill!
 Tricky or even impossible for a snowboarder and at over 11km long it still took an hour or so!
 In the afternoon the group split and some of us went for a walk with the babies.
 It took us through a beautiful winter wonderland to a lovely mountain hut.
-It took about an hour with a few small hills, we thought the kids would enjoy being pulled along in the sledge but we ended up walking/carrying them for quite a lot of the time!
-It was worth it though for the lovely meal at the end at luckily there was a motor sledge available for the trip home!
+It took about an hour with a few small hills.
+We thought the kids would enjoy being pulled along in the sledge but we ended up walking/carrying them for quite a lot of the time!
+It was worth it though for the lovely meal at the end.
+And luckily there was a motor sledge available for the trip home!

-The final day some of us treated ourselves, hired a guide for the day and headed off-piste – read how that went here!
+The final day some of us treated ourselves, hired a guide for the day and headed off-piste.
+Read how that went here!